theoxylo/minecraft_mod_thx/README.txt

 Thanks to all forum participants.

-Special thanks to the ModLoader and MCP projects, without which this project would not be possible!
+Special thanks to the ModLoader, ModLoaderMP, and MCP projects, without which this project would not be possible!

 And of course, thanks to Notch and the Mojang team for the pure goodness that is Minecraft.